venmo/business-rules-ui/README.md

 business rules make the world go 'round.
 Business-level decision makers need to be able to alter application behavior and logic with minimal technical invasiveness.

-Usually, business rule engines come packaged as $100K` Java installations and a gaggle of business consultants.
+Usually, business rule engines come packaged as $100K Java installations and a gaggle of business consultants.
 Let's just call this a lighter-weight solution.

-The goals of this library are to:
+The goal of this library is to:

 1. Give JavaScript developers drop-in jQuery UI widgets for building business rule interfaces.
 2. Give developers a rule engine that can be ported to any server-side language for running business rules built with the UI tools.